Winter Storm Warning from SAT 12:00 PM CST until SUN 3:00 PM CST

-Winter Storm Warning from SAT 12:00 PM CST until SUN 3:00 PM CSTNew
+Winter Storm Warning from SAT 12:00 PM CST until SUN 3:00 PM CSTUpdated

 Issued by National Weather Service – Davenport/Quad Cities, IA